Overview

 I am a Senior Lecturer at the Department of Mathematics and Global Systems Institute at the University of Exeter.

 I am interested in understanding the large-scale dynamics of the atmosphere and oceans of Earth (and sometimes other planets too).
 I use a combination of idealised models, comprehensive general circulation models, and observational data.
-My current particular interests include:
+Current research topics include:

-- Polar vortex dynamics on Earth, Mars, and Titan
+- Polar vortex dynamics of Mars and Titan

 Background

-I joined Exeter in 2020, following a PhD in Atmospheric, Oceanic, and Planetary Physics at Oxford, almost four years as a postdoc in the Department of Earth and Planetary Sciences at Johns Hopkins University, and 18 months as a research fellow in the School of Geographical Sciences at the University of Bristol (where I still have an honorary affiliation).
+I joined Exeter in 2020, following a PhD in Atmospheric, Oceanic, and Planetary Physics at Oxford, a postdoc in the Department of Earth and Planetary Sciences at Johns Hopkins University, and a research fellowship in the School of Geographical Sciences at the University of Bristol.

 For all the gory details, you can download my CV (pdf) here.